-Whether you're a casual or serious gamer, looking for a gaming keyboard that suits your needs is difficult, and they can get very pricey.
-Luckily, there are keyboards on the market for less than $100.
-Although most of them will lack the features found on higher-end keyboards, such as extra macro keys, better build quality, or sometimes even full RGB lighting, they're still reliable for gaming.
+Whether you're a casual or serious gamer, looking for a gaming keyboard that suits your needs is difficult, and models can get very pricey.
+Luckily, there are options on the market for less than $100.
+Although most of them will lack the features found on higher-end keyboards, like extra macro keys, better build quality, or sometimes even full RGB lighting, they're still reliable for gaming.
 When looking for a gaming keyboard, it's important to take into account which types of switches you're most comfortable with, as some come with mechanical switches while others have rubber dome switches, which feel mushier than mechanical ones.

 The best gaming keyboard under $100 with mechanical switches we've tested is the SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard.
 Although it doesn't use typical mechanical switches, it has hybrid switches that give you the tactile feedback of a mechanical one and the soft touch of a rubber dome switch.

-This is an excellent gaming model that comes with the same features as other SteelSeries keyboards, but for under $100.
+It's excellent for gaming and comes with the same features as other SteelSeries keyboards, but for under $100.
 It has individually-lit keys, an OLED screen, and a scroll wheel.
 The SteelSeries Engine software is compatible with both Windows and macOS.
-You can also customize its RGB lighting, set macros, or reprogram any key on it, and the keyboard has onboard memory.
+You can also customize its RGB lighting, set macros, or reprogram any key, and it has onboard memory.
 The keys are easy to press, ensuring your actions are registered quickly.

 Unfortunately, the keys are loud and will distract others around you in an office environment, but that shouldn't be a problem if it's for your at-home setup.
 Luckily, it's really well-built and comes with a wrist rest.
 Overall, this is a very good model, making it the best mechanical keyboard under $100 we've tested.